Belgrade

 Background

-Belgrade is the capital and largest city of Serbia, with a population of approximately 1.7 million in the city proper.
-It sits at the confluence of the Sava and Danube rivers and has served historically as a crossroads between Central Europe and the Balkans.
+Belgrade is the capital and largest city of Serbia, with a population of roughly 1.7 million in the city proper.
+It sits at the confluence of the Sava and Danube rivers and has stood for centuries at the crossroads between Central Europe and the Balkans, a position that has made it both a strategic prize and a perennial frontier.
+It was the capital of successive South Slav states across the twentieth century, serving as the seat of the Kingdom of Yugoslavia and then of socialist Yugoslavia, before becoming the capital of an independent Serbia after that federation's breakup.